DRC present since:

 Staff on location:

-Already a major destination for third-country migrants seeking employment, Italy has more recently seen a spike in both regular arrivals (for family reunification and humanitarian reasons) and irregular arrivals (of undocumented migrants and asylum seekers), mainly from North and sub-Saharan Africa.
-These migrants and asylum seekers typically arrive via the ‘Central Mediterranean route’ boat crossing from North Africa, and Italy remains one of the primary entry points for sea arrivals into Europe.
+Already a major destination for third-country migrants seeking employment, Italy has more recently seen a spike in both regular arrivals (for family reunification and humanitarian reasons) and irregular arrivals (of undocumented migrants and asylum seekers), mainly from North and sub-Saharan Africa, Afghanistan, Pakistan, Syria, Iraq (main regions/countries) These migrants and asylum seekers typically arrive via the ‘Central Mediterranean route’ boat crossing from North Africa,. and the Western Balkan route crossing Bosnia and Herzegovina, Croatia and Slovenia

-Around 60% of migrants in Italy live in the north, thanks to better social and economic opportunities there, as well as the strategic location bordering France and Switzerland.
+Around 60% of migrants in Italy live in the north, due to better social and economic opportunities, as well as the closeness of border crossings to France and Switzerland.
 Val Susa in Piedmont region and Ventimiglia in Liguria region are now among the most strategic border crossings for migrants seeking to enter the rest of the EU.

 Furthermore, DRC provides legal aid and social and economic integration programming for refugees and migrants in Piedmont, ensuring that they understand their rights and duties in Italy and Europe, and that they have access to relevant assistance and services promoting integration and social opportunities.